 5. The queen’s coronation dress, created by British fashion designer Norman Hartnell, was embellished with the floral emblems of the countries of the Commonwealth (an idea Meghan Markle later used at her May 2018 wedding to Prince Harry).
 The gown was so top-secret that it was kept in a guarded room while it was being sewn.

 6. Elizabeth held “dress rehearsals” at Buckingham Palace with her six maids of honor using sheets tied together to represent her coronation robes.

-8. Four-year-old Prince Charles was the first royal heir in history to attend his mother’s coronation.
-Princess Anne, 3, was considered too young and had to watch the procession at Buckingham Palace.
+8. Four-year-old King Charles III was the first royal heir in history to attend his mother’s coronation.
+Princess Anne, then 3, was considered too young and had to watch the procession at Buckingham Palace.
 She later said that she felt frustrated at being left out.